skip to content

 Guidance on creating journals for accruals is detailed in Appendix A

-• By using the Auto Reversal journal category these journals should be automatically reversed into the AUG-23 period.
-Ensure that you post/release the July journal.
+• By using the Auto Reversal journal category these journals should be automatically reversed into the AUG-24 period.
+Ensure that you post or release the July journal.

-• If the journal category Accrual is used then you must remember to manually reverse it in the AUG-23 period using the More Actions button and to post/release both journals.
+• If the journal category Accrual is used then you must remember to manually reverse it in the AUG-24 period using the More Actions button and to post or release both journals.

-Where accruals for a single Department total over £200,000, you must send supporting details to Central and Research Accounting by 30 August.
+Where accruals for a single institution total over £200,000, you must send supporting details to Central and Research Accounting by 30 August.

 Detailed supporting working papers must be retained for audit inspection.